 In 1959, the School District built a second school, named after Dan Mackay for his 28 years on the school board.
 The City continued to annex territory known as the Lawrence, De Potter and Dillon annexations.
 By the end of the year, a Master Plan of Arterial Highways was approved.

 In 1960, Fred D. Harber replaced Burton Wesenberg as the City's second City Manager, and a Building Department was established for the City.
 During the decade of the 60s, the City Council voted the dairies out of town within 10 years to make room for residents.
 The first major housing tract was approved with 600 acres sold at $6,500/acre by the Standard Development Corp.
 Zoning was changed on 400 of those acres by a 3-2 vote.

 The Los Alamitos Race Track was made a part of Cypress because of a less-tax promise the City made.
 It's still a major income producer for the City.

 Forest Lawn came into the City and the residents voted to change the zoning for the cemetery, and close Denni, north of Lincoln.
 At the April 12, 1960, general election, Jacob Van Dyke was reelected and John J. Denni, Jr. was elected to replace Alfred E. Arnold.

 In 1962, Elizabeth Dickerson School opened.
 John M. Toups was appointed Acting City Manager.
 At the general election, Peter D. Gorzeman, Frank P. Noe, and Mark L. Wright were elected to the City Council.
-On July 1, 1962, Darrell Essex was appointed City Manager, a position he would hold for 34 years.
+On July 1, 1962, Darrell Essex was appointed the fourth City Manager, a position he would hold for 34 years.